Grantham Garden Club

 Van Berkum perennials - Astilbe and Chocolate Snake Root

-Despite being a brand new member of the garden club, Cheryl Wilson took on the lead role and ran the Van Berkum Perennial Plant Sale.
-The club is so grateful to Cheryl for keeping this tradition alive which was hours away from being abandoned.
-The sale raised more than $500.
+Despite being a brand new garden club member, Cheryl Wilson willingly stepped in to become the new Team Leader for the Van Berkum Perennial Plant Sale that Nancy Crocker ran so successfully for us for many years.
+The club is so grateful to Cheryl for keeping this club tradition alive when it was hours away from being abandoned!
+Thanks to Nancy's guidance and Cheryl's efforts, this year's sale raised more than $500.

 Return to 2023 Program & Activity List